harpalassi/personal-portfolio/README.md

 docker-compose -f production.yml up
 ```

+## Tests

+Run tests by using `yarn test` in the root folder.
+These specs use Jest and React Testing Library and are also set up to run via CircleCI when deploying.

 ## Motivation

 I wanted to build a portfolio that was minimal, responsive, and accessible, yet showcase my abilities to the fullest extent.
 One of the biggest challenges was creating a design from scratch.